4n6strider/Povlsomware/README.md

 ## How does it work?
 Povlsomware works as a single exectuable, that when executed will perform the following steps:
-1) Go through the entire file system except C:\Windows looking for files with certain extension (i.e. jpeg, png, docx, txt, xls etc.).
+1) Povlsomware will go through the entire file system (except C:\Windows) looking for files with certain extension (i.e. jpeg, png, docx, txt, xls etc.).
 2) Files matching the list of extensions will be encrypted using AES256 with the password "blahblah" (This can be changed in the program.cs file).
 3) Next, It will delete every shadowcopy on the affected system, if Povlsomware has been executed with Administrative rights.
 4) A pop-up is shown informing the user, how many files have been encrypted.
 The pop-up also contains a password-field, which allows for decrypting the files.